Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 ---

-## 2. `extract`
+## 2. extract

-The `extract` command generates a reservoir-specific Water Surface Elevation (WSE) time series from the selected SWOT observation source.
+The "extract" command generates a reservoir-specific Water Surface Elevation (WSE) time series from the selected SWOT observation source.

 ### Syntax